Table of Contents

 Flat feet are very common in the general population and usually cause no problems.
 They are seen in most infants and young children where it is very unusual to have any complaints other than their appearance.
 The arch usually develops during childhood so many parents just require re-assurance.
 According to Dr. Qureshi, Pediatric Orthopedic Surgeon UAE, there is no scientific evidence to support insole use to encourage the arch to develop faster or to a greater degree in healthy young infants.

-- Calcaneal lengthening osteotomy: A procedure lengthening the heel bone, straightening the outer border of the foot.
+- Calcaneal lengthening osteotomy: This is a procedure that deals with the lengthening of the heel bone and straightening of the outer border of the foot.
 The bone division is carefully opened, achieving the desired correction, and supported with a bone graft typically sourced from the pelvis.
-The patient’s own bone is usually the best choice although commercially available bone grafts can be used.
+The patient’s own bone is usually the best choice, although commercially available bone grafts can be used.

 Case A: 15 year old with right flat foot showing calcaneal lengthening osteotomy